 Hands-On Learning Opportunities and Practical Experiences

 Our practicum placement is based on a model with classroom education and allows each student the opportunity to integrate knowledge and skills with actual practice in a human services agency.
 The foundation practicum experience provides the student with a broad range of generalist practice situations such as: interviewing, case-planning, shadowing professional staff, developing reports, attending policy meetings, conducting research, and participating in professional supervision.
-Field Education prepares students for what it is like to be a social worker.
+Practicum Education prepares students for what it is like to be a social worker.

 - 1-Year Advanced Standing students are placed during the fall and spring semester.